kcp-dev/kcp/docs/content/concepts/workspaces/system-workspaces.md

 ## `system:shard`

 The `system:shard` workspace holds essential API bindings that every shard needs to function.
+It also holds the shard's own authoritative `Shard` object: each shard registers itself here at startup, the object is replicated to the cache server, and the root shard mirrors it into the root workspace as a read-only representation (marked with the `core.kcp.io/shard-representation` annotation).
+To change a shard's configuration (URLs, labels), change the shard's flags/deployment rather than editing the representation.

 During shard bootstrap, API bindings for the following API groups are created in this workspace:

 - `shards.core.kcp.io`